A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

+For ease of reference, Table \ref{tab:MO_EAHPO} gives an overview of the metaheuristic-based algorithms currently used in multi-objective HPO, while Table \ref{tab:MO_Comparison_meta} gives an overview of the experimental comparisons reported in these papers.
 Clearly, the most popular metaheuristic-based algorithm for multi-objective HPO is the Non-dominated Sorting Genetic Algorithm II (NSGA-II; \cite{deb2002fast}).
-This is not surprising, as genetic algorithms have shown to perform quite well in single-objective HPO settings: see, e.g., \cite{deighan2021genetic}, who showed that they cannot only obtain CNN configurations from scratch, but can also refine state-of-the-art CNNs.
+This is not surprising, as genetic algorithms have shown to perform quite well in single-objective HPO settings: see, e.g., \cite{deighan2021genetic}, who showed that they cannot only obtain CNN configurations from scratch but can also refine state-of-the-art CNNs.
 NSGA-II builds on the original NSGA algorithm \citep{srinivas1994muiltiobjective}; yet, it is computationally less expensive (a temporal complexity of $O(MN^2)$ versus $O(MN^3)$ for the original algorithm, where $M$ is the number of objectives and $N$ is the population size).
-Another important difference is the preservation of the best solutions, through an elitist selection according to the fitness and spread of solutions. \cite{ekbal2015joint} applied NSGA-II to jointly optimize hyperparameters and features, and demonstrated the superiority of the resulting models over others constructed with all the features and default hyperparameters. \cite{binder2020multi} observed analogous results optimizing a SVM, kkNN, and XGBoost.
-Yet, according to the generalization dominated hypervolume, NSGA-II performed slightly worse than ParEGO, a Bayesian optimization-based approach (see \cite{knowles2006parego} for further details). \cite{binder2020multi} thus suggest to prefer NSGA-II over ParEGO only when model evaluations are cheap, and marginal degradation of performance is acceptable.
+Another important difference is the preservation of the best solutions, through an elitist selection according to the fitness and spread of solutions. \cite{ekbal2015joint} applied NSGA-II to jointly optimize hyperparameters and features, and demonstrated the superiority of the resulting models over others (trained with default hyperparameters, and using all the features included in a dataset). \cite{binder2020multi} observed analogous results optimizing a SVM, kkNN, and XGBoost.
+Yet, according to the generalization-dominated hypervolume, NSGA-II performed slightly worse than ParEGO, a Bayesian optimization-based approach (see \cite{knowles2006parego} for further details). \cite{binder2020multi} thus suggest to prefer NSGA-II over ParEGO only when model evaluations are cheap and marginal degradation of performance is acceptable.